Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Basic hyperbolicity concepts

-but in general $N$ is not assumed to be subbadditive (i.e.\ convex) on the fibers of~$E$.
-A~Finsler (pseudo-)metric on $E$ is thus nothing but a hermitian (semi-)norm on the tautological line bundle $\cO_{P(E)}(-1)$ of lines of~$E$ over the projectivized bundle $Y=P(E)$.
+but in general $N$ is not assumed to be subadditive (i.e.\ convex) on the fibers of~$E$.
+A~Finsler (pseudo-)metric on $E$ is thus nothing but a Hermitian (semi-)norm on the tautological line bundle $\cO_{P(E)}(-1)$ of lines of~$E$ over the projectivized bundle $Y=P(E)$.
 The {\em Kobayashi-Royden infinitesimal pseudometric} on $X$ is the Finsler pseudometric on the tangent bundle $T_X$ defined by

 Here, if $X$ is not smooth at $x$, we take $T_{X,x}=(\gm_{X,x}/\gm^2_{X,x})^*$ to be the Zariski tangent space, i.e.\ the tangent space of a minimal smooth ambient vector space containing the germ $(X,x)$; all tangent vectors may not be reached by analytic disks and in those cases we put $\bfk_X(\xi)=+\infty$.
-When $X$ is a smooth manifold, it follows from the work of H.L.~Royden ([Roy71], [Roy74]) that $d^K_X$ is the integrated pseudodistance associated with the pseudometric, i.e.
+When $X$ is a smooth manifold, it follows from the work of H.L.~Royden ([Roy71], [Roy74]) that $\bfk_X$ is upper-continuous on $T_X$ and that $d^K_X$ is the integrated pseudodistance associated with the pseudometric, i.e.

 where the infimum is taken over all piecewise smooth curves joining $p$ to $q\,$; in the case of complex spaces, a similar formula holds, involving jets of analytic curves of arbitrary order, cf.\ S.~Venturini [Ven96].
+When $X$ is a non-singular projective variety, it has been shown in [DeLS94] that the Kobayashi pseudodistance and the Kobayashi-Royden infinitesimal pseudometric can be computed by looking only at analytic disks that are contained in algebraic curves.

 \claim 1.3.~Definition|A complex space $X$ is said to be {\em hyperbolic} $($in the sense of Kobayashi$)$ if $d^K_X$ is actually a distance, namely if $d^K_X(p,q)>0$ for all pairs of distinct points $(p,q)$ in~$X$. \endclaim